nounsDAO/nouns-monorepo/packages/nouns-bots/README.md

 # @nouns/bots

-A bot that monitors for changes in Noun auction state and notifies everyone via Twitter and Discord.
+A bot that monitors for changes in Public Noun auction state and notifies everyone via Twitter and Discord.

+## Environmental variables setup
+Copy .env_example to .env and update vairables

 ## Install dependencies